In June, the university announced its new policy regarding travel that is paid for by the university. The policy states that:

 In addition, unless a previous credit is being utilized to book the travel, the traveler may be incurring an additional expense for a new ticket which can’t be reimbursed until the ticket is used or expired.

 We recommend that travelers check with their department, school or unit to determine the best way to balance the risk of the above financial liabilities with the need to plan future travel.
-For more information on ticket credits and waivers, please see the COVID-19 Travel Cancellations and Related Expenses resource.
+For more information on ticket credits and waivers, please see the Managing Expenses Related to Travel Cancellations resource.

 8. What happens if the Stanford Travel Card (TCard) is used to purchase airfare, hotel, and/or car rental outside of a Stanford Travel program booking channel?